x-vin/covidcures/docs/src/allopathic.md

    - [The Niatonin Protocol][410] with [Niacin][411] + [Melatonin][412]
       - **Objective**: Treat Covid-19, long-haul Covid symptoms and injury the Covid vaccines.
       - [OSF Preprints: Sufficient niacin supply: the missing puzzle piece to COVID-19, and beyond?; Dr. Dmitry Kats; Jan 11, 2021][413]
-2. [Breakthrough from the Niatonin Protocol for Covid long-haulers][414]: **Telemedicine consultation service**
+2. [Breakthrough from the Niatonin Protocol for Covid long-haulers][414]: **Telemedicine consultation service.**

 The protocol uses **Niacin (B3) as Nicotinic acid, which is the only form of Niacin that is shown not to cause liver damage, and the only form which is effective in the Niatonin Protocol.** The Niacin is **best to be used in the powder form**.
 If not available as a powder, the veg capsules are the next best form, and tablet form is acceptable as well.

 **The Melatonin used in the protocol is non-extended release Melatonin**, which is the only form that is effective in this protocol.
 As with Niacin, it is best to use Melatonin in the powder form, followed by the veg capsules, and the tablets are acceptable as well.

 ### Typical duration of treatment:
-Reportedly, about a week
+Reportedly, about a week.

 ### Outcome:
 **The Niatonin Protocol:**
-   - Reportedly, [screenshots of testimonials for the Niatonin Protocol][415]
+   - Reportedly, [screenshots of testimonials for the Niatonin Protocol.][415]
-   - [Screenshot of mind map of the Niatonin Protocol 2.0][416], from its official website
+   - [Screenshot of mind map of the Niatonin Protocol 2.0][416], from its official website.

 ### Significant side effects:
 No significant side effects reported for the use of these agents in therapeutic doses.